docker/docs/datacenter/ucp/2.0/guides/installation/index.md

 ---
+description: Learn how to install Docker Universal Control Plane on production
+keywords: Universal Control Plane, UCP, install
 title: Install UCP for production
-description: Learn how to install Docker Universal Control Plane on production
-keywords:
-- Universal Control Plane, UCP, install
 ---

 Docker Universal Control Plane (UCP) is a containerized application that can be